medvision-io/docs/openapi/info-description-v0.1.md

-This is a documentation for _zhiva.ai_ products.
+This is a documentation for _ZhivaAI_ products.
 Feel free to read the whole thing but here is a:

 # Quickstart